 Patent Validity (V) is a term that encompasses the different ways in which a court or administrative process can render a patent unenforceable.

-IPwe evaluates validity through considering each claim of a patent separately on an element-by- element basis, ensuring all art nodes are linked.
+IPwe evaluates validity by considering each claim of a patent separately on an element-by-element basis, ensuring all art nodes are linked.

-IPwe Analytics rely on a curated dataset of over 130 million patents & patent application records dating as far back as the early 1900s to analyse all art relevant to a patent.
+IPwe Analytics relies on a curated dataset of over 130 million patents and patent application records dating as far back as the early 1900s to analyse all art relevant to a patent.

-This accumulation of patent data, alongside over 2 million articles & journals and regular downloads from the internet, amass into the ‘IPwe Analytics Prior Art Library’- a leading database for patent analysis.
+This accumulation of patent data, alongside over 2 million articles and journals and regular downloads from the internet, amass into the ‘IPwe Analytics Prior Art Library’- a leading database for patent analysis.

-*** Random-walk-with-restart: An algorithm which provides a good relevance score between nodes in a weighted graph.
+*** Random-walk-with-restart: An algorithm that provides a good relevance score between nodes in a weighted graph.